mfaani/mfaani/content/posts/career/why-you-should-not-use-companys-macbook-for-personal-usage/index.md

 # Cons
 - Extra cost of device and purchasable apps.
 - On trips you may need to carry two devices.
 I'm using 14" so it's easier for me.
-- Need to re-install and re-configure all your terminal aliases, git aliases, computer settings, IDE settings, Networking configurations
+- Need to re-install and re-configure all your terminal aliases, git aliases, computer settings, IDE settings, SSH keys and access tokens, Networking configurations